 Update 5/29/13: If the attack is deflected, not only does the target take no damage, but any other effects (ability drain, negative levels, harmful conditions, and so on) associated with that attack do not occur.
 If the deflected attack is a touch spell or other effect that requires "holding the charge," the charge is not expended.
 For example, if a ghoul's claw attack is deflected, the target is not subject to the ghoul's paralysis ability from the attack.
 If a shocking grasp touch attack is deflected, the attacker is still "holding the charge."
 The Crane Wing feat will be updated in a future printing of Ultimate Combat to clarify these issues.

-Drawing and Sheathing a Weapon-like Object: I know I can draw or sheathe a weapon-like object as a move action using the “Draw or sheathe a weapon” action, but if I have a base attack bonus of +1 or higher, can I combine the action with a regular move?
+Drawing and Sheathing a Weapon-like Object: I know I can draw or sheathe a weapon-like object as a move action using the "Draw or sheathe a weapon" action, but if I have a base attack bonus of +1 or higher, can I draw a weapon-like object with a regular move?

 Yes.
-As shown on the chart on page 183, when you have a BAB of +1 or higher, you are combining the regular draw or sheathe a weapon action with a move action.
-Thus all rules for draw or sheathe a weapon apply, including the ability to draw or sheathe a weapon-like object.
+As shown on the chart on page 183, when you have a BAB of +1 or higher, you are combining the regular draw or sheathe a weapon action (to draw a weapon) with a move action.
+Thus all rules for draw or sheathe a weapon apply, including the ability to draw a weapon-like object.

 Free Actions: Can you take free actions during an attack of opportunity?
 For instance, can you use the Grab, Trip, Pull, or Push universal monster rules after hitting with an attack of opportunity, since they require free actions and free actions can’t be used off-turn?
 What about Rock Catching?
 That seems like it could only work off-turn.